Multi-Index Sequential Monte Carlo Methods for partially observed Stochastic Partial Differential Equations: Introduction

 \section{Introduction}

-We consider joint state and static parameter estimation for discrete time observations, associated to a partially observed stochastic partial differential equation as data arrive sequentially.
-Such models can be considered a form of hidden Markov model (HMM), and these have a significant number of practical applications; see e.g.~\cite{Cappe_2005} for instance.
+We consider joint state and static parameter estimation for discrete time observations, associated to a partially observed stochastic partial differential equation (SPDE).
+Such models can be considered a form of hidden Markov model (HMM), and these have a significant number of practical applications; see e.g.~\cite{Cappe_2005} for instance. {See Figure \ref{fig:hmm} for a schematic.
+The objective is to estimate the states $(X_0,X_1,\dots, X_n) \in \mathsf{X}^{n+1}$ and parameters $\theta\in \Theta$ given the data $(y_0,\dots,y_n)$, i.e.~we want to find

-In the context of interest, we assume that one will have discretize the time and space element of the SPDE and estimate the states and parameters using a discreitized version of the model.
-In this scenario, one is faced with the problem of joint state and static parameter estimation for a HMM with high-dimensional state; a problem which is notoriously challenging \cite{kantas1}.
-In this article, we focus upon using the SMC$^{2}$ method of \cite{chopin2}, however other approaches are possible.
-Note that the computational cost associated to performing any simulation-based numerical method will increase as the precision of the discretization is enhanced.
-This is assumed in all of our subsequent discussion.